Contextual Inquiries

 • How do users work with the system when talking to other people at the same time (e.g. consultation or sales conversation)?

-When do we recommend Contextual Inquiries?
+When Do We Recommend Contextual Inquiries?

 Contextual inquiries are especially useful when the environment has a strong influence on the use and cannot readily be simulated in a lab.
 This applies to, e.g. industrial systems embedded in certain workflows.